-The Greenhouse Gas Emissions and Removals Estimates (SEEG) is an initiative of the Climate Observatory that includes the production of annual estimates of greenhouse gas (GHG) emissions in Brazil, analytical documents on the evolution of emissions and a web portal to provide simple and clear system methods and data.
+The Greenhouse Gas Emission and Removal Estimating System (SEEG) is an initiative of the Climate Observatory that includes the production of annual estimates of greenhouse gas (GHG) emissions in Brazil, analytical documents on the evolution of emissions and a web portal to provide simple and clear system methods and data.

 The data includes emissions and GHG removals and are available for consultation also Bunker data (emissions by international maritime and air transport).

-The SEEG Collection 6 included the first emission allocation experiment at the municipal level for all the more than 600 municipalities of the State of São Paulo covering the period from 2007 to 2015.
+In SEEG Collections 6 and 7, the first experiment of allocation of emissions at the municipal level was included for all more than 600 municipalities in the State of São Paulo covering the period from 2007 to 2015.

 SEEG considers all greenhouse gases contained in the national inventory as CO2, CH4, N2O and HFCs and data are also presented in carbon equivalent (CO2e), both in the metric GWP (global warming potential) and GTP (potential of and according to the conversion factors set out in the 2nd, 4th and 5th IPCC report (AR2, AR4 and AR5).
 From Collection 5 the platform standard became the default data for GWP AR5 conversion factors, the most recent and updated (and also the factor used in the Brazilian NDC), but all other modalities are still available for consultation on the platform (Eg CO2e and GWP AR2).